Night Flight to Paris off to a flying start

 Greville Waterman via Netgalley/Goodreads

-I enjoy 2nd word war stories and spy thrillers so this book appealed to me as it covered all bases…This is a well-researched book full of excitement and thrills.
+I enjoy 2nd world war stories and spy thrillers so this book appealed to me as it covered all bases…This is a well-researched book full of excitement and thrills.
 The awfulness of war time France and Paris is conveyed well, the ever present fear of betrayal to the Nazis as well as the requirement for ordinary people to perform extraordinarily brave acts.
 I couldn’t put this down and thoroughly recommend it to readers who enjoy this genre.

 Annette Cobb, Librarian, via